How to Climb Mount Toubkal Without a Guide

 Toubkal is located in the High Atlas Mountain range east of Marrakech, which is one of the largest and most bustling cities in Morocco.
 Food, accommodations and worthwhile attractions make this an excellent city to fly into and serve as a base camp.

-It took us mere minutes to local a porter service.
+It took us mere minutes to locate a porter service.
 The country is now built around tourism and local guiding outfitters are on nearly every street.
 After a quick negotiation we secured a return trip shuttle in a 4x4 for the two hour drive from Marrakech to Imlil, the small town 64kms awayat the base of the mountain.
 This cost us 800dh and should never cost you more than 1000dh for a return trip.

 The minute your vehicle arrives in Imlil it will be bombarded by hopeful, would-be guides shouting limited English at you to get your attention.
 Although you will feel rude, one quickly develops the blinders to these tactics, lest you be ripped off at every junction.
 Should you feel the need to procure guiding services, by all means.
 There will be one available for you at a moments notice.
 Note, however, that the majority of these "guides" are merely locals who know the trails.
-Very few are trained in first aid, recognizing symptoms of mountain sickness or really capable of much aside from walking the path beside you.
+Very few are trained in first aid, recognize symptoms of mountain sickness, or are really capable of much aside from walking the path beside you.
 Many will also tell you that having a guide is mandatory.
 It is not.

 Any last minute supplies can be purchased here.
 There are a number of options for food, water, equipment or accommodations.
 From Imlil there is a steep path weaving between houses that leads to another small village named Around.
 This scenic 3km hike crosses a few streams as you ascend 183m from 1747m to 1930m.
 The path is fairly well defined but should you have a navigational issue, ask any of the townspeople who are milling about the town.
 They are all very helpful but be sure to provide a small gratuity for their assistance.